OpenCQRS/OpenCQRS/README.md

 ##  Give a star

-If you're using this repository for your learning, samples, workshop, or your project, please give a ⭐.
+If you're using this repository for your learning, samples, workshop, or your project, please give a :star:.
 Thank you!

 ## Main Features